JuliaDynamics/LightSumTypes.jl/README.md

 :G
 ```

-## Define functions on the mixed types
+## Define functions operating with the mixed structs

 There are currently two ways to operate on the types made with this package when a different
 operation needs to be defined for each kind: